tuhinsharma121/tuhinsharma.com/content/blogs/federated-learning-anomaly-iot/index.md

 ---
-title: Signature Verification system using Siamese Networks
+title: Federated Learning for Anomaly Detection in Smart Buildings
 authors:
 - admin
-- Pravin Jha
 tags:
 - Deep Learning
-- MXnet
+- Pytorch
-- O'reilly
+- Pyshyft
-summary: Detecting Company logos using Apache MxNet.
+summary: Coming Soon.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.